KunLabAI/KunAvatar/README_EN.md

 - **🔧 Tool Ecosystem** - MCP tool integration supporting multiple protocols like SSE, Streamable HTTP
 - **👥 Enterprise Management** - Complete RBAC permission system, supporting multi-tenancy and resource-level data management
 - **🚀 Local Deployment** - Completely localized data, protecting privacy and security, supporting LAN access
+- **📦 Out-of-the-box** - No complex configuration required, can be deployed and used locally out of the box(Currently only Windows is supported)

 Whether for personal use, team collaboration, or enterprise deployment, KunAvatar provides professional, secure, and intelligent AI interaction experience.